-Students will complete two group case studies in the first half of the semester: the first about the Cold War and the second comparing the Great Depression and Great Recession.
-You will be assigned a new group for each case study.
-Student groups will jointly prepare a 20-minute podcast about the assigned topic and an infographic referring readers to the resources they learned from.
+Students will complete two group case studies during the semester: the first about the Cold War and the second comparing the Great Depression and Great Recession.
+Student groups will jointly prepare a 20-minute podcast about the assigned topic and an infographic referring readers to the resources others learn from.
 There are several reasons I have decided to do group projects, but one of the big ones is that you can get to know each other a little, and community is a huge driver of learning.
 There are several ways to earn points by contributing to your group, so see the assignment descriptions for details.

-Final Exam (140 points)
+Final Exam (130 points)

-There will be a final short essay exam (open book, take-home) for students to demonstrate their ability to see the influence of economic history in the present.
+There will be a final exam (open notes) for students to demonstrate their ability to see the influence of economic history in the present.